NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 All these .cub files can be visualized with ``stereo_gui``.
 It can be seen that instead of a single contiguous image we have a set of narrow horizontal framelets, with some of these in the even and some in the odd cub file.
-The pixel rows in each framelet may also be recorded in reverse.
+The framelets may also be recorded in reverse.

 Production of seamless mapprojected images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is not needed for stereo, but may be useful for readers who would
-like to produce image mosaics.
+like to produce image mosaics using ``cam2map``.

 ::